Implementing SPA along key service pathways

 However, this method had the following drawbacks:

-- A single page of code is scattered across the front-end and back-end repositories, making it difficult to follow the code flow
+• Since the code for a single page is spread across the front-end and back-end repositories, it is difficult to understand the code flow.

-- All libraries used in JSP and React are loaded, causing slow performance.
+• All libraries used in JSP and React are loaded, resulting in slow performance.

 The biggest drawback of code that’s hard to maintain is that developers don’t want to maintain it. 😂

-To address the maintenance issues mentioned above, we converted the pages, which were originally built with JSP, into a pure React app and implemented a single-page application (SPA) for navigation between pages.
+To address the maintenance issues mentioned above, we converted the JSP pages into a pure React app and implemented a single-page application (SPA) for navigation between pages.

 Convert a page built with JSP and React to pure React

 Although I said it was a modification, due to the nature of JSP, there’s hardly any code that can be reused in React.
-Yes, I developed it from scratch.
+Yes, we developed it from scratch.

-We added a REST API to the backend to enable client-side rendering (CSR).
-We also modified the code so that the props previously injected in the Java controller are now fetched via the API.
+We added a REST API to the backend to enable CSR (Client-Side Rendering).
+We also modified the code so that the props previously injected in the Java Controller are now fetched via the API.
 Although this was a new development project, the key components were already part of our design system, which allowed us to complete it quickly.

 SPA Implementation